jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

    helm version

-It should provide output like below.
+It should in less then a minute, when `tiller` on the cluster is ready, be able to provide output like below.
 Make sure you have at least version 2.9.1 and that the client (`helm`) and server version (`tiller`) is matching!

 .. code-block:: bash

-   Client: &version.Version{SemVer:"v2.9.1", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
+   Client: &version.Version{SemVer:"v2.10.0", GitCommit:"9ad53aac42165a5fadc6c87be0dea6b115f93090", GitTreeState:"clean"}
-   Server: &version.Version{SemVer:"v2.9.1", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
+   Server: &version.Version{SemVer:"v2.10.0", GitCommit:"9ad53aac42165a5fadc6c87be0dea6b115f93090", GitTreeState:"clean"}

-If you receive an error that the Server is unreachable, do another `helm version` in 15-30 seconds, and it should display the Server version.

 .. note::